MIQ spaces 'extremely limited' until March

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-According the latest managed isolation and quarantine daily 14-day forecast from the Ministry of Business, Innovation and Employment (MBIE), spaces in MIQ facilities are "extremely limited" until March, but some may come available as travel plans changed.
+According the latest MBIE managed isolation and quarantine daily 14-day forecast, spaces in MIQ facilities are "extremely limited" until March, but some may come available as travel plans changed.

 MIQ facilities around the country had a combined operational capacity of 4500 rooms - in the next 14 days, 4299 of these rooms will be full with 5627 people staying in them.